 After thoroughly examining sucralose and all of the substances it turns into when your body breaks it down, the FDA declared it to be safe for people.
 That decision was reached in 1998.

-Sucralose does not appear on the National Toxicology Program’s list of carcinogens.
+Sucralose does not appear on the National Toxicology Program’s

 People can get cancer through exposure to viruses like HIV and human papilloma virus (HPV), chemicals, and even medical treatments like radiation and chemotherapy.
 Some people are genetically more prone to getting cancer than other people.